How Do You Measure Up?

 Here’s how to measure.

 Remember that dress sizes are standardized but bodies are not!
 It’s important that the dress fit comfortably throughout the middle of your body.
 Everything can be adjusted accordingly.
-Wear the type of undergarments you plan to wear with your new dress, or comfortably fitting clothes.
-Measuring may be easier if you have someone else help you, or perhaps get sized by a professional seamstress.
-Don't hesitate to contact us if we can help you out.
-That's what we're here for!
+While measuring, wear the type of undergarments you plan to wear with your new dress, or comfortably fitting clothes.

 Measuring is as easy as 1 – 2 – 3.